scipy/scipy/doc/source/tutorial/stats/sampling_dgt.rst

 tables that are more than three times larger than the given probability vector.
 If only a few random numbers have to be generated, (much) smaller table sizes are better.
-The size of the guide table relative to the length of the given probability vector can be set by the guide_factor parameter.
+The size of the guide table relative to the length of the given probability vector can be set by the guide_factor parameter:

     >>> import numpy as np
     >>> from scipy.stats import DiscreteGuideTable